Accessibility statement for East Coast College

 The College literature will be updated to an accessible format when they are next reviewed and republished.

-The policies and procedures will be updated to an accessible format when their annual review has been completed in autumn 2020.
+The policies and procedures will be updated to an accessible format when their when their next periodic review is completed.

 The style of the governance documents is being reviewed to identify whether it is possible to adopt a revised format which will be accessible.
-This work will be completed by December 2020.
+This will take place when their next periodic review is completed.

 Any new PDF documents we publish will meet accessibility standards.